MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 > * When ingesting the `string` data type, if a single string value in a record exceeds 1MB (measured using UTF-8 encoding), the value is truncated and ingestion succeeds.
 You can increase the `MaxValueSize` of the column by changing its [encoding policy](../../management/alter-encoding-policy.md).
 > * If a single string value in a record, or the entire record, exceeds the allowed data limit of 64MB, ingestion fails.

 ## `string` literals

+A string literal is a string enclosed in quotes.
 You can use double quotes or single quotes to encode string literals in query text.
 With double quotes, you must escape nested double quote characters with a backslash (`\`).
 With single quotes, you must escape nested single quote characters, and you don't need to escape double quotes.

 Use the backslash character to escape the enclosing quote characters, tab characters (`\t`), newline characters (`\n`), and the backslash itself (`\\`).